 How to Avoid Nasty Trademark Infringement Lawsuits

 In most cases discussed here, the outcomes could have been completely avoided with more effective trademark research.
-There's no question that trademark research can be time-intensive and confusing, especially if it's done right.
+There's no question that a trademark search can be time-intensive and confusing, especially if it's done right.
 Human error and incomplete searches can open your brand to enormous risks, such as those seen in these nine notable infringement lawsuits.

 TrademarkNow offers the world's most intelligent trademark search software.
 With built-in intelligence, our software enables lawyers, legal professionals, and marketers to quickly assess risks with higher-quality search results.
-To open a free guest account and try our platform

-, click here to schedule a consultation.
+You can also click here to schedule a consultation.